lab1092/blender-manual_ja/manual/modeling/objects/duplication/duplifaces.rst

    Top face of cube scaled down

-By enabling :guilabel:`Scale` for the parent object, the scale of the child objects will be adapted to the size of each face in the parent object.
+By enabling *Scale* for the parent object, the scale of the child objects will be adapted to the size of each face in the parent object.

 Thus, by rescaling the face of the parent object,